whitefusionhq/fullstackrubydev/src/about.md

 ## About Jared

-Howdy, I'm [Jared White](https://jaredwhite.com)!
-I'm currently loving life in the Pacific Northwest 🌲 and building the next version of [Bridgetown](https://www.bridgetownrb.com), a "vanilla-first" progressive site generator & fullstack framework, powered by Ruby, Roda, & esbuild.
+Howdy!
+I'm [Jared White](https://jaredwhite.com).
+I'm currently loving life in the Pacific Northwest 🌲 and building the next version of [Bridgetown](https://www.bridgetownrb.com), a "vanilla-first" progressive site generator & fullstack framework—powered by Ruby, Roda, & esbuild.

 I care about expanding the influence of the "alt Ruby" community (aka the world of frameworks outside of a certain train-themed behemoth 😉) AND promoting the values of vanilla-first, HTML-first web development.
 Besides my work here at Fullstack Ruby, I've written a course called [CSS Nouveau](https://www.spicyweb.dev/css-nouveau) and run a [lively Discord server](https://www.spicyweb.dev) all about getting back to frontend basics.